 Some countries do have a "population problem" Democratic solutions require the participation of the people affected, an equal distribution of wealth and equal rights for women.
 When sterilization is denied or when it is not totally voluntary, it is an infringement of human rights.
 Methods also vary according to how the tubes are reached.
 In a mini-laparotomy, a small incision is made in the abdomen.
-In laparoscopy, a telescope-like instrument is passed through a tiny incision; the doctor uses instruments to reach the tubes inside the pelvis.
+In laparoscopy, a telescopelike instrument is passed through a tiny incision; the doctor uses instruments to reach the tubes inside the pelvis.
 The tubes can also be brought down through an incision in the vagina.

-Hysterectomy-removal of the uterus-also makes a woman sterile.
+Hysterectomy - removal of the uterus - also makes a woman sterile.
 Unless there are serious medical reasons for removing the uterus, sterilization should be done with simpler methods.

 Tubal ligation is immediately effective.
-When you resume sexual activity you can depend on it for permanent birth control.
+When you resume sexual activity, you can depend on it for permanent birth control.

-Tubal ligation is over 97% effective.
+Tubal ligation is about 99% effective.
 Clips and rings have slightly higher failure rates than methods which are more destructive such as cutting and burning.
-However ectopic pregnancy (outside the uterus) is higher in the latter methods.
-If you miss a period even many years after sterilization, you should have a pregnancy test.
+However ectopic pregnancy (outside the uterus) is higher with the latter methods.